-On October 15, 2012, the Company announced that it had agreed to acquire Astral Mining Corporation ("Astral") by way of a plan of arrangement or other business combination, in which the Company would acquire all of the issued and outstanding common shares of Astral and its wholly-owned subsidiary, Astral Mexico S.A. de C.V.
+On October 15, 2012, the Company agreed to acquire Astral Mining Corporation ("Astral"), in which the Company would acquire all of the issued and outstanding common shares of Astral and its wholly-owned subsidiary, Astral Mexico S.A. de C.V.
 The Company completed the acquisition of Astral on February 12, 2013 and its operating results were recognized in the consolidated statements of operations and comprehensive loss beginning February 12, 2013.
 The transaction was accounted for as an asset acquisition.

-Upon closing of the transaction, the Company acquired from the shareholders of Astral, 100% of the outstanding common shares of Astral in exchange for common shares of the Company.
-Astral, as a result, became a wholly owned subsidiary of the Company and was consolidated for purposes of preparing these consolidated financial statements.
-Each Astral shareholder received 0.0834 common share of the Company for each common share of Astral held.
+Upon closing of the transaction, each Astral shareholder received 0.0834 common share of the Company for each common share of Astral held.
 A total of 2,083,795 common shares of the Company were issued to Astral shareholders, valued at \$1,083,573.